 Revolutions are inevitable in tech context.
-A new technology come and bring some revolutionary features, but often have to defeat developer preconceptions.
-Sometime are misunderstood so their weaknesses come out after they are employed.
+A new technology comes and brings some revolutionary features, but often has to defeat developer preconceptions.
+Sometimes, they are misunderstood so their weaknesses come out after they are employed.

-About innovation we have to "opposite" cluster of people:
+About innovation, we have "opposite" cluster of people:

-- "enthusiastic" people: that want to embrace change unconditionally and are ready to dispose everything done in the past to work with last technology;
+- "enthusiastic" people that want to embrace change unconditionally and are ready to dispose everything done in the past to work with the latest technology;

-- "conservatives" people: that hate changes and prefer to stay on its habits, rejecting any new technology.
+- "conservatives" people that hate changes and prefer to stay with their habits, rejecting any new technology.

-On real life we have to stay on the middle, so it is important to know and understand what new technology could do for us and be ready to employ new technology before they are needed on projects.
-"Trial on the job" is a a bad habit that can lead to bad results.
+In real life, we have to stay in the middle, so it is important to know and understand what new technology could do for us and be ready to employ new technology before they are needed on projects.
+"Trial on the job" is a bad habit that can lead to bad results.

-Same principle is applied to the NoSQL technologies.
-Because we looked at NoSQL some times ago, now we know pro and cons, so we can take advantages from such kind of tools.
-When we analyze that technology, we cannot stop looking at the things we miss from our traditional habits, like transactions, schemas, and standards.
+The same principle is applied to the NoSQL technologies.
+Because we looked at NoSQL some time ago, now we know the pro and cons, so we can take advantage from such kind of tools.
+When we analyze that technology, we cannot stop looking at the things we miss from our traditional habits like transactions, schemas, and standards.
 We need to study and familiarize with these technology that until some years ago was young and new, but now are a concrete option.
 Study, learn, understand, employ: this is the nature of progress.

-Why NoSQL would it be better than using a SQL Database?
-After you have read this article I'm sure you'll understood that NoSQL aren't replacement of SQL database, but just different storage system with different features and are usefully in some particular fields.
-So answer cannot be different from "it depends".
+Why NoSQL would be better than using a SQL Database?
+After you have read this article, I'm sure you'll understand that NoSQL isn't a replacement for SQL database, but just a different storage system with different features and is useful in some particular fields.
+So, the answer cannot be different from "it depends".
 Because it really depends on many characteristics of the project.

-To be honest and cautious, NoSQL is the best solution when all following statement are true:
+To be honest and cautious, NoSQL is the best solution when all the following statements are true:

 - when your project needs to scale, or it could in the future.